 "I don't have enough Cinco in my Mayo."
 I replied flatly.
 Everyone thought that was funny, even my mom laughed.

-In my head, I didn't know how to do it: be a Mexican-American.
-After all, Cinco de Mayo, while celebrated in Puebla like a bomb, is not such a popular holiday in Mexico.
-In the States, it was a Hispanic Pride Day where all of the real cowboys of California got out their black suits and big sombreros and rode atop horses carrying Mexican flags.
+The thing that bothered me was that I didn't know how to do it - be a Mexican-American.
+After all, Cinco de Mayo, while celebrated in Puebla like a bomb, is not such a popular holiday in the rest of Mexico.
+In the States, it had turned into a Hispanic Pride Day where all of the real cowboys of California got out their black suits and big sombreros and rode atop horses carrying Mexican flags.
 It was when the pretty Mexican girls dressed up in big skirts and made hypnotic circles with them while they danced.

 In 1862, Mexico was huge, but the army was not as advanced in Military strategy as the Europeans who had interests there - France, Spain and Great Britain.
 The three countries, decided to unite and force an uppity Mexico to pay back the money it owed to them, its foreign investors.
 By the end of the year, Spanish ships from Cuba sat at Veracruz, Mexico's largest port, joined soon after by ships from France and Britain, in a not-so-subtle threat to Mexican sovereignty.

 After several skirmishes with the French, on May 5 in Puebla, a large city between Mexico City and Veracruz, that the French officially underestimated the spirit and the power of the Mexican army and were defeated, badly.
 The Battle of Puebla, while a great show of strength, didn't end the war.
 It took a lot of other battles, and slowly the world took notice that Mexico was more than what they thought it was.
 President Johnson, in order to protect American interests, sent the US Army to the border to show our official support, and in 1866 the French withdrawl (not exactly an official surrender) spoke volumes to the world.
 Mexcio was un-officially sovereign.